Founder & Executive Director

 Dr. Farrell has also helped create feral cat clinics and no-kill adoption centers.
 She joined FCNMHP in 2009 and organized the start-up of our Community Pet Wellness Clinic, including assisting with the building design.
 As the Medical Director, she supervises the FCNMHP clinic to ensure patients receive consistent high-quality care.

-- Joseph A. Strasser – Clinic located in the Joseph A. Strasser Animal Health & Welfare Building
+Special thanks to Joseph A. Strasser for funding our clinic — Joseph A. Strasser Animal Health & Welfare Building.

 The mission of First Coast No More Homeless Pets (FCNMHP) is to end the killing of dogs and cats in shelters in our community, northeast Florida and the nation.